RT-GuIDE: Real-Time Gaussian Splatting for Information-Driven Exploration: Limitations and Future work

 \section{Limitations and Future work}

-In this work, we present a framework for real-time active exploration and mapping with Gaussian Splatting.
-In future work, we wish to explore the use of Gaussian opacities to consider occluded Gaussians and improve the uncertainty estimates.
-Another future direction is to consider semantic features together with the Gaussian maps to perform complex tasks in the environment like object search and represent dynamic scenes in our framework.
+In this work, we present a framework for real-time active exploration and mapping with Gaussian splatting.
+A future direction is to consider semantic features together with the Gaussian splatting maps to perform complex tasks in the environment like object search and represent dynamic scenes in our framework.
 In this work, we study the active mapping problem which assumes perfect state estimation.
 In future work, we aim to incorporate the state estimation uncertainty and formulate this entire framework using a single sensor.